 To compare, my friend Amanda has also shared her real life wedding budget of $17,000 – so take a look at the amounts spent on a wedding at the other end of the budget scale here.

-We don’t regret it, but you don’t need to spend that
+We don’t regret our Wedding Budget, but you don’t need to spend that much

 Some people will say that is a horrendous amount of money to spend on one day, but it was actually five days, including accommodation for our family who travelled around the world to be with us.
 We have zero regrets, but I also would never suggest that you spend $50,000 on your wedding, I’m just sharing this so that you can see how a lot of very small things can add up to one very large sum.